How To Take A Day Trip To Naples From Rome – Complete Travel Guide

 • When in Naples, I love going to Gran Caffè Gambrinus!
 This historic coffeehouse founded in 1860 near la Piazza del Plebiscito brings you back to an earlier time.
 There is a great video from Conan when he went to Italy and visited Gambrinus.
 It always gives me a chuckle.

-As I review this post, it’s obvious that Naples can (and should) be more than a daytrip.
-I’ve given you more than a long weekend’s worth of food suggestions alone.
-You can zip into town, get one or two meals, walk around and then plan your return for when you can really commit to the experiences available to you!
+As I review this post, it’s obvious that Naples can definitely be more than a daytrip.
+I’ve given you more than a long weekend’s worth of food and site suggestions alone.
+My recommendation is to spend more than a day in this beautiful city.

 Other Blog Posts You Might Be Interested In